 Why Don't Women Have to Sign Up for the Draft?

-The law does not require that women register for the draft.
+The law doesn't require that women register for the draft.
 Although it's a subject of intense debate, and many other countries require women to complete national service or register for the draft, the U.S. does not.

 In 2016, Congress came close to including women in the draft.
 House and Senate committees both approved a provision in the 2017 National Defense Authorization Act that would have made the change.
 But ultimately, lawmakers stripped out the provision and ordered a review of the Selective Service System instead.